The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: From Modality Alignment to Jailbreak Transfer

-In other words, sufficiently strong alignment implies that unsafe behaviors elicited by textual jailbreaks will persist under audio inputs.
-An extreme case arises when $\delta = 0$, which corresponds to cascaded models where audio is transcribed into text and then processed by the underlying LLM.
-In this setting, audio inputs are effectively reduced to text inputs, and cross-modality jailbreak transfer is guaranteed.
+In other words, sufficiently strong alignment implies that unsafe behaviors elicited by textual jailbreaks will approximately persist up to a discrepancy bounded by \eqref{eq:curse} under audio inputs.
+An extreme case occurs when $\delta = 0$, in which case the representation distributions coincide (e.g., cascaded models where audio is transcribed into text and then processed by the underlying LLM).
+In this setting, the output distributions are identical, and cross-modality jailbreak transfer is guaranteed.

 From a safety perspective, the implications of this continuity are particularly concerning.
-As formalized in Corollary~\ref{thm:jbtransfer_content}, when the induced representation distributions $\hat{P}_{\mathrm{text}}$ and $\hat{P}_{\mathrm{audio}}$ are closely aligned, a high success rate of textual jailbreaks tends to transfer to the audio modality.
 Currently, textual jailbreak attacks are relatively mature and supported by a large body of techniques and empirical studies, whereas audio-based jailbreaks remain comparatively underexplored.
-This asymmetry suggests that strong cross-modality alignment may allow adversaries to leverage well-developed textual jailbreak strategies to induce unsafe behaviors through audio inputs, which motivates \textit{systematic evaluation of text-transferred audio jailbreak attacks on recent omni-models}.
+This asymmetry suggests that tight cross-modality alignment may allow adversaries to leverage well-developed textual jailbreak strategies to induce unsafe behaviors through audio inputs.

 Finally, we emphasize that our analysis does not claim modality alignment to be the sole cause of cross-modality jailbreak transfer.
 Rather, it establishes alignment as a sufficient condition under which adversarial directions discovered in the text modality are expected to persist in the audio modality.
 This perspective yields concrete, testable predictions regarding attack effectiveness and generalization, which we evaluate empirically in Section~\ref{sec:experiment}.